Install GitLab Runner using the official GitLab repositories

 Supported distributions

-Depending on your setup, other DEB or RPM based distributions may also be supported.
+Depending on your setup, other Debian or RPM based distributions may also be supported.
 This refers to distributions that are derivative of a supported GitLab Runner distribution and that have compatible package repositories.
-For example, Deepin is a Debian derivative, so the runner Debian package should install and run on Deepin.
+For example, Deepin is a Debian derivative.
+So, the runner deb package should install and run on Deepin.
 You may also be able to install GitLab Runner as a binary on other Linux distributions.

 Install GitLab Runner